helske/seqHMM/README.md

 Also MHMMs are plotted with the `plot` function.
 The user can choose between an interactive mode (`interactive=TRUE`), where the model for each cluster is plotted separately, and a combined plot with all models at once.
 ```
+# Plot mixture hidden Markov model
+# Interactive plot, one cluster at a time
 plot(trMHMM, interactive=TRUE)
 ```
 ![mixHMM1](https://github.com/helske/seqHMM/blob/master/Examples/mixHMM1.png)